Getting started with UWP device apps

 If you're not going to be developing drivers

-2. Build some regular Windows Store apps
+2. Build some regular UWP apps

-- Get started with Microsoft Visual Studio 2013
+- Get started with Microsoft Visual Studio

-- See the Windows Store design principles
+- See the Microsoft Store design principles

 4. Download samples

-4. Build your own Windows Store device app
+4. Build your own UWP device app